Loquat Chutney - Chinese Fruit Meets Indian Flavor ~ The Garden of Eating - a sinfully good blog about food

 1/2 pint jars of loquat chutney, fresh from a refreshing boiling water bath

-I made a special label for my jars (move over Martha Stewart...) which you can see below and are also welcome to use for your own jars if you like.
+I made a special label for my jars (move over Martha...) which you can see below and are also welcome to use for your own jars if you like.
 I took my inspiration from a beautiful Chinese painting of a loquat tree and bird from the time of the Song Dynasty (though my version is done in colored pencil.)
-For more detailed instructions on how to can foods, read my "how to" post here or check out Sunset magazine's nice online tutorial.
+For more detailed instructions on how to can foods, check out my little tutorial.

 Ingredients